invisiblelab-dev/certwatch/README.md

         -   from: email address that will be the from address of the email notifications.
         -   to: email address that will be the to address of the email notifications.
     -   slack:
-        -   webhook: webhooks key.
-The complete url webhook should be https://hooks.slack.com/services/ + webhook. (e.g. https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX).
+        -   webhook: webhook url (e.g. https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX).
 For more information check [slack documentation](https://api.slack.com/messaging/webhooks#create_a_webhook).

 ## Adding a domain